-Electric Power Steering matches steering calibration with MRC and ESC settings, providing a new level of “feel” through the steering wheel that can be changed to suit driving preferences.
+Electric Power Steering matches steering calibration with MRC and ESC settings, providing an improved level of “feel” through the steering wheel that can be changed to suit driving preferences.
 The feature is also a fuel saving system as the engine is no longer used to drive a hydraulic pump.

 Launch Control (Manual transmission only)

 Once enabled by the driver through the Driver Preference Dial, Launch Control will provide the vehicle with the ability to accelerate, from standstill, at its maximum potential regardless of the skill or experience of the driver.
 Available on all GEN-F manual vehicles, this feature takes the guess work out of transferring torque to the ground.

 This unique system uses the ESC unit to control the engine by requesting torque from the Electronic Control Unit.
 The ESC unit will continue to dictate the engine torque, relative to rear wheel slip, for maximum acceleration.
 Wheel slip ratio is also unique for the Launch Control feature.

 Competition Mode - Electronic Stability Control (ESC)

 We all know ESC as a positive safety feature that provides computer intervention when a driver pushes a car into a corner (or similar manoeuvre) at a speed that exceeds the vehicle's cornering or handling capabilities.
 While a great safety feature, it is also a source of frustration to a skilled driver in an HSV vehicle which has clearly been designed to provide a high level of driver input and excitement, especially in controlled conditions (for example on a race track).

 To address this, HSV has made available “Competition Mode ESC”.